awslabs/dgl-ke/README.md

   entities/relations linkage predicting inference tasks using `dglke_predict` or do the embedding similarity  inference tasks using `dglke_emb_sim`.

 ### Note
-If you just want to train a KGE model using TransE, DistMult, RotatE, please goto https://github.com/awslabs/graphstorm.
+If you just want to train a KGE model using TransE, DistMult, RotatE and any other production usage, please goto https://github.com/awslabs/graphstorm.

 ### A Quick Start